Climate Emergency Declaration

 There are only ten years left to achieve the goals and large organisations such as Warwick have an important part to play.

 We aspire to do better for our immediate surroundings, for our people and for the world.
-The University of Warwick has multiple policies covering everything from our Carbon Management Plan to how we deal with waste.
+The University of Warwick has multiple policies and plans covering everything from our Carbon Management Plan to how we deal with waste.

 View Warwick's sustainability performance data for carbon, waste and travel.